rust-lang/reference/src/expressions.md

 ## Place Expressions and Value Expressions

 Expressions are divided into two main categories: place expressions and value expressions.
-Likewise within each expression, operands may occur in either place context or value context.
+Likewise, within each expression, operands may occur in either place context or value context.
 The evaluation of an expression depends both on its own category and the context it occurs within.